Tomtiko04/coding-challenge-2/README.md

 ## Questions
 We're building a football betting app (soccer for my American friends �)!
-Suppose we get data from a web service about a certain game ('game' variable on next page).
+Suppose we get data from a web service about a certain game ('game' variable on DATA).
 In this challenge we're gonna work with that data.
 Your tasks:
 1. Create one player array for each team (variables 'players1' and 'players2')